parasladwa/dotfiles/README.md

-o# Dotfiles
+# Dotfiles

-My personal dotfiles for Arch Linux + Hyprland.
+A lot of this was inspired by other users, though theses are my personal dotfiles for Arch Linux + Hyprland.

 ## Includes
 - **Hyprland** (`~/.config/hypr/`)